Author – Aseem Shrivastava

 Smart Grids in India

-The ‘National Smart Grid Mission’ was approved by the Ministry of Power on 27 March 2015.
-Currently, it has allocated 14 smart grid pilot projects that will be implemented by state-owned distribution utilities in India.
+The ‘National Smart Grid Mission’ was approved by the Indian Ministry of Power on 27 March 2015.
+Currently, it has allocated 14 smart grid pilot projects across India that will be implemented by state-owned distribution utilities.
 They are in the initial phase in their pilot project management timeline, finalizing budgets and contractors.
 Civil work has started in few places and the government updates the progress monthly on its website.

 Under the ‘Smart City Mission’, all electricity supply in smart cities will be through smart grids.
 This technology would be a step forward to solve the energy strain that our country is facing and preparing for the renewable energy and efficient distribution systems.